Toronto streetcar system: Track curvature

 Curved track on the streetcar system has a very short minimum radius of curvature, with streetcars designed for a minimum radius of 10.973 m.
 The tightest curves are 11.3 m at Roncesvalles Carhouse and Russell Carhouse.
 Almost all turning loops on the system have curves of less than 15 m.

 Toronto's Flexity Outlook vehicles are designed for a minimum radius of 10.973 m.
-In contrast, the standard Flexity Outlook, as well as the Flexity Freedom (used on Line 5 Eglinton), both require a minimum radius of 25 m.
+In contrast, the standard Bombardier Flexity Outlook, as well as the Flexity Freedom (used on Line 5 Eglinton), both require a minimum radius of 25 m.

 Track switches

 As with most legacy streetcar systems in North America, the TTC uses single-point switches in special work throughout the system.
 In contrast, most light-rail systems use double-point switches, with a movable blade on each track.
 With single-point switches, the blade is only on the inner rail of the curve, and streetcars must have a rigid, continuous axle to pull the wheel on the outer rail through the curve without the blade.
 Thus, low-floor streetcars with split axles cannot operate through single-point switches.
 In the early days of the CLRV, Bochum wheels with rubber rings holding the axle caused derailments due to a lack of rigidity, and had to be replaced with SAB wheels.

 Streetcar switches are either manual or automatic.
 For automatic switches, there are loop antennae buried in the road and two transmitters onboard the vehicles.
 One transmitter is located at the front of the car to set and lock the switch; the second is at the rear to unlock the switch.
 Because of failing electronics, defective antennae, or the failure of the system to unlock after passage of a car, there is the risk of a streetcar taking the wrong path at a switch.

 In 2002, the TTC instituted a "stop, check, go" rule for all facing point switches.
 Streetcar operators, when approaching such switches, must stop and check the switch-blade setting before proceeding.
 In 2008, an operator forgot to make this check, which resulted in two streetcars colliding.
 About 2015, the TTC modified the "stop, check, go" process to include pointing a finger.
 Each streetcar operator, upon arriving at a facing switch-point, is to stop short of the switch, point with their finger toward the switch's position to confirm that the switch is aligned properly for the streetcar's intended movement, and then proceed.